MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 </details>

 > [!NOTE]
-> The bot can receive meeting start or end events automatically from all the meetings created in all the channels by adding `ChannelMeeting.ReadBasic.Group` to manifest for RSC permission.
 >
+> * The bot can receive meeting start or end events automatically from all the meetings created in all the channels by adding `ChannelMeeting.ReadBasic.Group` to manifest for RSC permission.
+>
-> `organizer` is the is the initiator of the call.
+> For one-on-one and group calls `organizer` is the initiator of the call.

 ### Query parameter